JetBrains/teamcity-docker-images/tool/README.md

 | `verbose` | `-v`       | false    | Specified necessity for verbose (detailed) output.                                                                                                   |
 | `regex`   | `-r`       | false    | Regular expression for filtering an internal build graph.
 Used for development purposes mostly.                                                      |

+## 1.2 Generation of documentation (README files)
+Markdown files are automatically generated using [ReadmeFilesGenerator.cs](TeamCity.Docker/ReadmeFilesGenerator.cs).
+It uses information from Dockerfiles to construct a resulting document.

+Please, note that the tools are included via `@AddToolToDoc` annotation.
+Dockerfiles contain tools installed in context of current image (e.g. `teamcity-agent`), as well as files installed from base image (e.g. `teamcity-minimal-agent`).

 # 2. Automation utilities
 [Automation utilities](automation/framework) contains utilities that simplify release process.
 Please, follow the link for the detailed documentation.